Champions Hockey League: 2017–18 season

 Starting with the fourth CHL season, the championship was reduced to 32 teams, and qualification was on sporting merits only.
 The six founding leagues were represented by between three and five teams (based on a three-year league ranking), while eight teams from the "challenge leagues" were represented by one team each.
 No founding team was qualified automatically.

 Finnish side JYP Jyväskylä won the title defeating Swedish team Växjö Lakers 2–0.

 2018–19 season

-The fifth CHL season was competed by 32 teams, and qualification was on sporting merits only.
+The fifth CHL season was contested by 32 teams, and qualification was on sporting merits only.
 The six founding leagues were represented by between three and five teams (based on a four-year league ranking), while seven "challenge leagues" were represented by one team each.
 One place was awarded to the Continental Cup champion.
 Unlike in the first three editions, founding teams did not automatically qualify.
 The group stages began on 30 August 2018, and ended on 17 October 2018.
 The season had an average attendance of 3,401 per game, one percent increase from the previous season.

 Swedish team Frölunda HC won their third Champions Hockey League title, defeating Red Bull München, the first German team to reach the final, 3–1 at the Scandinavium in Gothenburg.